 This intervention will focus on providing localised water sources to meet the demand identified by water reconciliation studies.
 These will be alternative water sources for specific areas that are used in conjunction with the conventional supply of water.
-This intervention is closely linked with research as these alternative water sources are currently not regarded as sustainable water alternatives.
+This intervention is closely linked with current research as most of these alternative water sources are currently not regarded as sustainable water alternatives or being capable of providing the full quota of water required by a community throughout the calendar year.